apparition47/MailTrackerBlockerApp/README.md

 2. Goto Mail > Settings > Extensions.
 3. Check `MailTrackerBlocker` to enable it.
 If you have multiple message security extensions installed, set "Message security extension" to `MailTrackerBlocker` to ensure trackers are blocked.

-Enabling Mail > Privacy > "Block All Remote Content" in conjunction with MailTrackerBlocker enabled is redundant; disable this option for the best experience.
+Note: Enabling Mail > Privacy > "Block All Remote Content" with MailTrackerBlocker enabled is redundant; disable "Block All Remote Content" for the best experience.

 ### Tracking Report